AdamBoley/Viscosity-Calculator/README.md

 [The WebAIM color contrast checker](https://webaim.org/resources/contrastchecker/) was used to confirm the contrast between the light-blue background colour and the black text.

 The Lighthouse testing function provided [this link to a web.dev page](https://web.dev/link-text/?utm_source=lighthouse&utm_medium=devtools) that discusses non-descriptive text in hyperlinks.
 This was used to improve the text in the project's hyperlinks.

+The image of the Ubbelohde viscometer was obtained from [this Reagecon page](https://www.reagecon.com/en-gb/si-analytics-glass-kinematic-ubbelohde-viscometer-9268110)

+The image of the Zeitfuchs viscometer was obtained from [this PSL Rheotek page](https://www.psl-rheotek.com/zeitfuchs-cross-arm-viscometers.html)

 ## Acknowledgements